-- If your student is selected as a Laidlaw Scholar you will need to work with them to create clear project outcomes and timescales for their two periods of research (taking place during the summer of 2019 and the summer of 2020).
+- If your student is selected as a Laidlaw Scholar you will need to work with them to create clear project outcomes and timescales for their period of research (taking place during the summer of 2021).
 Dates will need to be agreed with students and allocated office space and equipment is expected to be provided by your department for the duration of the projects.

 - The minimum requirement for mentoring a student is a formal meeting at the beginning of the period of research and fortnightly meetings for the duration of the project.
 The scholar will provide an update for those meetings to include a review of progress and action points for discussion.